 The corporation says continuing to keep the free TV licence would cost £1bn over time, due to the UK's ageing population.

-It first announced plans to reduce the number of free licences last year, after the idea was suggested in a House of Lords report in April 2019 that looked at possible ways to address the wealth gap present between older and younger generations.
+It first announced plans to reduce the number of free licences last year, after the idea was suggested in a that looked at possible ways to address the wealth gap present between older and younger generations.